DHHZ19/cleaningServices/README.md

 **Link to project:** https://dhhz19.github.io/cleaningServicesProj/L&JcleaningServices/

-** project under development**

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, EJS, Node

-I've built this project from scratch using HTML of the structure of the page and CSS for the styling.
-EJS and Node to build the backend and review protion of the page allowing the user to add reviews.
+I built this project from scratch using HTML of the structure of the page and CSS for the styling.E JS and Node to build the backend and review protion of the page allowing the user to add reviews.
 So that when other users land on the page and are considering my clients services they can make a good decstion from the reviews!

 ## Optimizations